Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Algorithm variants

-We have mentioned earlier that one source of errors is the time discretisation.
-To improve the results caused by this, we can add one more term in the regression to better explain the martingale increments.
-The choice of the term depends on the model, and we choose $\Psi_2(S_{t_i}) (\Delta W_{t_i}^2-\Delta t)$ in our work.
-With this choice, the summation of two martingale terms can be connected to the Milstein scheme.
-The changes in results caused by variation 4 applied to method I are shown in Table \ref{tab:var4}.
-We can see that with the same network structure and training time, adding variation 4 in the algorithm significantly reduces the gap between the lower and the upper bound, and the improvement is mainly contributed by the better approximation to the upper bound.
-The lower bound also improves slightly, and this is due to a better variance reduction.
+The changes in results introduced by this variation applied to method~I are shown in Table~\ref{tab: var_2ndMG}.
+We can see that with similar training times in each case, this variant significantly reduces the gap between the lower and the upper bound, mainly caused by better approximations of the upper bound.
+The lower bound also improves due to a more effective variance reduction.
+Additionally, this improvement is more pronounced when the pricing problem is more complicated.